| Commonly

 contains some color for either an antique look or to emphasize a

-of course, is the most realistic and allows the most versatility in
+of course, are the most realistic and allow the most versatility in

 choosing a background and in capturing the nuances of skin